sidchopp/tsx-canada-holidays/README.md

 ## About it

-This App is built using React and TypeScript
+This app provides a comprehensive list of Canadian holidays, organized by province, and is developed using React and TypeScript for a seamless user experience.